Pricing of debt and equity in a financial network with comonotonic endowments: Comparative statics

 Second, though above we consider the setting without bankruptcy costs, we now wish to consider how the price of debt and equity are affected by the bankruptcy costs.
 Analytically, we can conclude before any simulations, that the effective interest rates will decrease and the market capitalization will increase with the recovery rates $\alpha_x$ and $\alpha_L$.
-For the purposes of this case study we restrict ourselves to the special case that $\alpha_x = \alpha_L$ as in~\cite{veraart2017distress}.
-Figure~\ref{fig:EBA_beta} depicts the median price of debt and market capitalization for the 87 banks under consideration; this demonstrates that the comparisons made at high values of $\alpha_L$ that appear accurate lose their predictive power if $\alpha_x = \alpha_L < 1$.
+For the purposes of this case study we restrict ourselves to the special case that $\alpha_x = \alpha_L$ as in~\cite{veraart2017distress} and only plot the relevant baseline model for debt (with interbank assets treated as risky assets) and equity (with interbank assets treated as risk-free assets).
+Figure~\ref{fig:EBA_beta} depicts the median effective interest rate and market capitalization for the 87 banks under consideration; this demonstrates that the heuristics are reasonable at high values of $\alpha_x=\alpha_L$, but lose their predictive power if $\alpha_x = \alpha_L < 1$.
 Thus, if bankruptcy costs exist, considering the interbank assets as either the risk-free or risky asset can cause mispricing of risk.
-Given the simulated network below, the full network effects cause higher risk in both debt and equity than if each firm were treated individually.